 One of the unique options available at Dana Wharf is a private charter on the catamaran to search for sharks including Great Whites, hammerheads, mako, and thresher sharks.
-Dana Wharf goes above and beyond for kids, offering a Kids Fishing Club, Fishing Camps, and on Sundays they host a free kids fishing clinic.
+Dana Wharf goes above and beyond for kids, offering a Kids Fishing Club, Fishing Camps, and on Sundays they host a kids fishing clinic.
 Families can bring their kids to the docks where staff members teach fishing tips and techniques.
 After the clinic, families are invited on a fishing trip aboard one of the charter boats from 12:45 to 5:45.
-Kids 12 and under fish for free with the purchase of one adult ticket ($46 for adults, one free child per paying adult).
+Kids 12 and under fish for free with the purchase of one adult ticket (one free child per paying adult).
 Kids can even use the fishing gear for free.
 Dana Wharf also offers live music harbor cruises, parasailing, and more.

 400 Main Street, Newport Beach

 Davey’s Locker is a popular sportfishing company that offers fishing charters and whale watching trips.
 Half day trips off the coast fish for rock fish, sculpin, and other small fish.
 Full day trips and overnight trips fish for larger species like tuna and yellowtail.

 Year-round whale watching trips take spectators out in search of gray whales, dolphin, orcas, humpback whales and other sea life, depending on the season.
 Davey’s Locker offers field trips, private charters, and other special accommodations.
 A variety of boats can be rented for fishing trips and harbor cruises.